hckdrkmx/validaCurp-client/README.md

 ## 5. Methods

 ### 5.1.
-Validate CURP
+To validate CURP
-isValid() method takes a CURP as a parameter.
-Validate the structure CURP.
+The method "isValid()" takes a CURP as a parameter.
+To validate the structure CURP.
 ```php
 $validaCurp->isValid('PXNE660720HMCXTN06');
 ```